bethChris/Games/ColorGame/README.md

 ### Capture Rules
 - To capture more squares, change the color of your territory to be the same as squares your territory is adjacent to.

-> EXAMPLE: If your territory os blue and it's  touching 3 red squares, you can change to red and claim those 3 squares.
+> EXAMPLE: If your territory is blue and it's  touching 3 red squares, you can change to red and claim those 3 squares.

 ### Win Conditions
 - The game continues until all squares are claimed